 Find your new template and click the “Default” star next to its name.
 This will set the template as the primary and your website will immediately change.

-Changing Your Template’s Appearance
+Step 2: Configure Your Template’s Appearance

 Each developer will place various tools and settings you can use within the template.
 Unfortunately, this isn’t a standard list of features.
 Every programmer is different, and not all templates will have the same modifiers.

 However, it’s still important that you go through your settings to make sure the layout fits exactly what you’re looking for in an appearance.